GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

   ]
 </pre>

-6. Optionally configure the interceptor in your application module (**app.module.ts**).
-You only need to do this step if you want to automatically have the Loupe Session ID added as a header to all HTTP requests; this is useful to help allow the server Loupe componennt to correlate requests.
+6. Configure the interceptor in your application module (**app.module.ts**).
+This will automatically have the Loupe Session ID added as a header to all HTTP requests, which helps allow the server Loupe component to correlate requests.

 <pre>
   providers: [